 With over two decades of ongoing anticipation, Alpine Park broke ground with a carefully organized, socially-distanced ceremony which included media, partners, and His Worship Naheed Nenshi, Mayor of Calgary in attendance – a first for modern greenfield developments in the city.

 Following a prayer given by Charlie Crowchild and a safe journey song led by councilor Ellery Starlight, dignitaries from the Nation, City and Province officially open Tsuut’ina Trail, the leg of the ring road crossing the reserve.

 Gathering representatives from Dream, Calbridge, Cardel, and Genesis, as well as newly-elected Ward 13 Councillor Dan McLean, Alpine Park's ribbon-cutting formally opened the Showhome Neighbourhood to the general public.

 Showhome Neighbourhood Reveal

-With showhome construction begun this past spring, the first 7 of 13 showhomes were revealed at the end of October, marking the first exciting steps into Calgary’s new west and providing an opportunity for city residents to experience Alpine Park's unique streetscape first-hand.
+With showhome construction begun Spring 2021, the first 7 of 13 showhomes were revealed at the end of October, marking the first exciting steps into Calgary’s new west and providing an opportunity for city residents to experience Alpine Park's unique streetscape first-hand.